Seph29/Lumos-G1/README.md

 - No bootloader unlock required
 - Automatic firmware version and language detection *(FR / EN / DE supported)*
+- Preliminary support for legacy firmware formats *(G1-1.24, EN-2.20.x, V2.00.x, etc.)*
 - Two-stage patching: boot partition first, then system (reboot required)
 - Partial restore available: revert only the system (boot remains patched), allowing fast toggle for app installation
-- Integrity check: all critical files are verified using SHA-256 hashes
+- Integrity check: all critical files are verified using digital signatures
-- **Digital signature verification for downloaded patches**
-- **Automatic firmware dump upload for unsupported versions**
+- Automatic firmware dump upload for unsupported versions
 - Automatic update notification when a new version is available *(includes Changelog button with direct link to release notes)*
 - Battery check: prevents patching or restore if device is not charging or below 20%
 - Backup verification: restoration is only possible if a valid backup is present
 - Multilingual interface (French, English, German)

 ---